jobf/FNF-PeoteView/readme.md

 (AKA Semmis, maitag, or simply Sylvio Sell)

+: Wrote peote-view, and wrote the `slices` shader sample for the sustain note.

 - MKI

-- : Generated the miniaudio bindings via genkit (listed above)
+: Generated the miniaudio bindings via genkit (listed above)

-: Wrote peote-view, and wrote the `slices` shader sample for the sustain note.